zhangsanshi/webpack-script-run-loader/readme.md

 ```
 ## note
-this loader has own babel config for run script in node, maybe something not work and serialized by `JSON.stringify`.
+1. this loader serialized data by `JSON.stringify`.
+2. this loader will not watch `run script file` dependent files, so need to manual trigger `run script file` file change if dependent files changed.